31 October 2022 / Laura Garvin Gomez

 Rosemary Essential Oil

-Rosemary oil has risen greatly in popularity due to its prominent benefits for hair growth, thickness, and overall health.
+Rosemary essential oil has risen greatly in popularity due to its prominent benefits for hair growth, thickness, and overall health.

 Combining a few drops of rosemary with a good carrier oil for hair can promote these functions as well as encourage more hydrated-looking locks.